Where is The iTunes Backup Location and How to Change It?

-If you think that iTunes backup takes too much storage of your computer or you just think it is not needed anymore, you could delete it.
+If you think that iTunes backup takes up too much storage on your computer or you just think it is not needed anymore, you could delete it.
 There are two methods of deleting backup file on your computer.

 If you want to release the space of your partition or computer, there are two solutions to change iTunes backup location.